kat-mcbrooks/booking-pricer-kitt/README.md

 1. Clone this directory
 2. Run bundle install to install the required dependencies
 3. Run RSpec within the root directory to run tests and see test coverage
-4. Manually feature test the program by loading the file into the irb:
+4. Manually feature test the program by loading the file into the irb e.g. :

 ```
 $ irb -r ./lib/booking_pricer.rb